Ishaan28malik/Get-Dev-Resources/Designer-Resources/Designer-main.md

 - [Rotato 3D mockups](https://rotato.xyz)
 - [Lorem Ipsum](http://www.lipsum.com/feed/html)
 - [BrowserFrame](https://browserframe.com/) is the easiest way to wrap screenshots in browser frames.
 Supports multiple browsers, operating systems, and themes.
 Great for landing pages and mockups.
+-[Thingiverse] (https://www.thingiverse.com) Contains lot of 3d models which you can use it for free, especially for 3d Printnig Purposes

 ## Tutorial